DSA dissertation prize

 Since 2015 the DSA has awarded an annual dissertation prize to Masters' students working in the field of international development, development studies and development economics.
 This annual prize is awarded to the best masters' level dissertation in these fields of study.

-We are asking all the Heads of Centres of DSA affiliated institutions in the UK to nominate the highest scoring masters’ dissertation (MA or MSc) awarded on their programmes in 2018.
-We are happy to accept nominations of extended essays but these will need to be of exceptional quality to win when compared to longer dissertations.
-The nominations will then be evaluated by an academic panel from the DSA.
-The programme from which the nominated masters comes should be "international development" or related subject, and if there was more than one dissertation that was awarded the highest grade, we ask you to put forward the dissertation you feel would be judged most favourably under the following four criteria:
+In 2019 all Development Studies departments in the UK were invited to submit one dissertation each for consideration.
+This year nominations were accepted between 10 October and 14 December 2018 .
+We asked all the Heads of Centres of DSA affiliated institutions in the UK to nominate the highest scoring masters’ dissertation awarded on their programmes in 2018.
+(MRes or MPhil are not included as they are typically longer and in greater depth so would be difficult to compare).
+The nominations were evaluated by an academic panel from the DSA Council.
+The programmes from which the nominated masters came were "international development" or a related subject, and if there was more than one dissertation that was awarded the highest grade, we asked HoCs to put forward the dissertation they felt would be judged most favourably under the following four criteria:

 2018 DSA dissertation prize